HaiderMalik12/ng2-dep/to-do.md

 # Module 3: Services

-- Step 1: learn enough to get started
+## Step 1: learn enough to get started

-- Step 2: Play around generate questions
+## Step 2: Play around generate questions

+ ### Questions:

+#### How does @Injectable works ?

+ - Injectable to use inject third party services
+ - like http , VehcileService, StoryService, LoggerService,ErrorService

+ #### Why do we need Service ?

+  - A service provides anything our application needs.
+  It often shares data or functions between other angular features

+ #### When should you create Service?

+  - If you want to share data accross application

+ #### What is DI ?

+ - Dependency Injection is how we provide an instance of class to another Angular feature

+ #### How does component LifeCycle hooks work ?

+  - We provide services to Angular's injectors.
+  - When we inject a service.
+Angular searches the appropriate injectors for it.
+  - One Injector for Root Component the anybody in the tree can access it.

-- STep 3: Find answers under the hood how things work
+## STep 3: Find answers under the hood how things work

-- Step 4: Teach
+## Step 4: Teach

 -----

-- Refactor department array type to Department Type
-- Store all the models in models folder